 Commercial solar panels are an array of multiple PV solar panels that convert UV light into electricity.
 There is usually a large number of solar arrays to generate higher volumes of electricity when it comes to commercially generated solar power.
 This is so it can generate the high demand of energy required to power a business.

 What Does Commercial Solar Look Like?

-- As commercial buildings are normally larger in size than the average house, multiple solar panels can be installed.
-Solar Panels can ether be installed on the rooftop or any associated open spaces.
+- As commercial buildings are normally larger than the average house, multiple solar panels can be installed.
+Solar Panels can either be installed on the rooftop or any associated open spaces.
 Wherever there is sufficient room to do so!

 - Higher numbers of solar panels work to generate enough green solar energy to power the needs of the building.
 Both throughout the day and even when it is cloudy or during the night.

 - Free energy can continue to be generated and utilised, along with very little maintenance for the panels up to 15-20 years post-installation.